Duisburg North Rhine-westphalia, Germany Travel Guide

 The official currency is the Euro (€).
 ATMs (Geldautomaten) are widely available and accept most international debit and credit cards.
 Inform your bank of your travel plans.
 Credit and debit cards (Visa, Mastercard, Maestro) are widely taken in larger establishments.
 Some smaller shops, cafes, or stalls at the market prefer cash, or only accept German Girocards.
 Carry a modest amount of cash for smaller purchases.

-Accommodation options range from budget hostels to luxury hotels.
-Plan according to your desired comfort level and budget.
-Booking in advance can offer better rates, especially during peak seasons.
+Accommodation alternatives go from cheap hostels to luxury hotels.
+Plan according to your desired level of comfort and budget.
+Booking in advance can offer better rates, especially in the high season.

 Daily costs for different travel styles, covering accommodation, meals, local transportation, and some attractions.